 01 of 10

-This simple beauty from Sara from Mr. Handsomeface is just one shape repeated to form a modern flower embroidery.
+This simple beauty from Sara at Mr. Handsomeface is just one shape repeated to form a modern flower embroidery.
 The gradation of colors adds to the charm of this design.
 Sara recommends working the pattern with split stitch, so you only need to learn one stitch to get started!

 02 of 10